 The pilot program will run through fiscal 2018, and rollout will begin in areas with heavier military presences.
 Washington and North Carolina will be first.

 If you have regular financial dealings with military members, you’ll want to step up your SCRA adherence.

 The DOJ has targeted financial institutions especially for violations.
-If a bank or mortgage company places a lien or begins foreclosure proceedings against an active-duty military member who is in arrears on his or her mortgage, that financial institution is risking invoking the wrath of the DOJ.
+If a bank, mortgage company or credit union places a lien or begins foreclosure proceedings against an active-duty military member who is in arrears on his or her mortgage, that financial institution is risking invoking the wrath of the DOJ.